UWAppDev/SwiftUI-MediaPicker/README.md

 ## Adding SwiftUI Media Picker as a Dependency

-1. If you are using Xcode and have a minimum deployment target of iOS 14/macOS 11, make sure you are using Xcode 13.2 or later that
+1. If you are using Xcode and have a minimum deployment target of iOS 14/macOS 11, make sure you are using Xcode 13.2 or later
 2. Add the following line to the Package's `dependencies` array in your `Package.swift` file:

 ```swift